-Here is another tip, sometimes street addresses are shown on telephone poles on streets.
+Here is another tip, sometimes street addresses are shown on telephone poles on the streets.
 It also helps and gives orientation to direct you in the right direction.
 In general, all addresses in all regions of Japan are shown in the same style of writing as they are shown here in Tokyo.

 Differences in Addresses of buildings in Kyoto

 One big exception is that all addresses in Kyoto are very different.
 In Kyoto, 2 styles of address are used.
-But the streets in Kyoto are not so complicated like those in Tokyo, as a mater of fact Kyoto follows the Roman style of street planning.
-Many of streets in Kyoto have names and you can reach your destination fairly essay compared to Tokyo once you find the name of the street you are on.
+But the streets in Kyoto are not so complicated like those in Tokyo, as a matter of fact Kyoto follows the Roman style of street planning.
+Many of the streets in Kyoto have names, and you can reach your destination fairly essay compared to Tokyo once you find the name of the street you are on.

 How to read and understand a street address in Tokyo

-Tokyo has a very old and chaotic street-numbering system in some parts of the city.
+Tokyo still has a very old and chaotic street-numbering system in some parts of the city.
 Generations ago, the first building in a neighborhood was numbered 1.
 The second, now perhaps blocks away, was numbered 2. and so on, that means it still building 8 can be next door to building number 137.
 The best way to find the destination should be to use GPS or an online map.